Wainberg/ryp/README.md

      code.
 If your R package supports it, this is the fastest and easiest option, since it merely requires an environment variable or R one-liner to set the number of threads.
+  A key consideration for strategy #1: on Linux and macOS, the default `'fork'` start method is unsafe if you call ryp's core functions (`r()`, `to_py()`, or `to_r()`) in the parent process before forking.
+This is because each child process inherits an identical copy of R's internal state; since R is not thread-safe, this can lead to deadlocks, corrupted results, or crashes.
+To prevent these hard-to-debug issues, ryp helpfully detects this condition and raises an error.
+The fix is to either restructure your code so ryp is only used inside the function being run in parallel, or use a safer start method like `'forkserver'` (recommended) or `'spawn'` (slower), e.g. via `multiprocessing.set_start_method('forkserver', force=True)`.
+These methods ensure every child process gets its own clean, new R interpreter.
 - On Windows, interactive plotting is blocking: once you open a plot window, R will not execute any other code until you close the window.
 Unfortunately, R's C API does not expose the necessary functionality for third-party